zmalone/chef-web-docs/source/screencasts/spring-fundamentals/week-4.md

 ---
-title: Chef Fundamentals Webinar Series - Part 4
+title: Chef Fundamentals Series - Part 4
-description: Fourth in a series of webinars covering the fundamentals of Chef.
+description: Fourth in a series of videos covering the fundamentals of Chef.
 keywords: training, videos, screencasts
 ---
-# Common configuration data with Data Bags
+# Common configuration data with data bags

-After viewing this webinar you will be able to:
+After viewing this video you will be able to:

-* Use Data Bags for data-driven recipes
+* Use data bags for data-driven recipes
-* Use multiple recipes for a node's run list
+* Use multiple recipes for a node's run-list

 ### Pre-work

-Before joining this webinar you should watch and complete the labs for the following modules.
+Before viewing this video you should watch and complete the labs for the following modules.

 * [Overview of Chef][spring-fund-week-1]
 * [Node setup, resources, and recipes][spring-fund-week-2]
 * [The chef-client application][week2-homework]
-* [Working with the Node object and Roles][spring-fund-week-3]
+* [Working with the node object and roles][spring-fund-week-3]

-During this webinar we will use the [Chef Training Lab][chef-lab] to launch a virtual machine that will be managed by Chef.
+During this video we will use the [Chef Training Lab][chef-lab] to launch a virtual machine that will be managed by Chef.

 <iframe width="560" height="315" src="//www.youtube.com/embed/9bidpd-LiNw" frameborder="0" allowfullscreen></iframe>